jbatson5/SCALE-test/docs/MAVRIC.rst

 read a user-friendly block/keyword style input.

 Much of the input to MAVRIC is the same as Monaco.
-More details can be found in the Monaco chapter of the SCALE manual.
+More details can be found in the Monaco chapter of the SCALE manual (SECTIONREFERENCE).

 Running MAVRIC
 ^^^^^^^^^^^^^^

-The objective of a SCALE sequence is to execute several codes, passing the output from one to the input of the next, in order to perform some analysis—things that users typically had to do in the past.
+The objective of a SCALE sequence is to execute several codes, passing the output from one to the input of the next, in order to perform some analysis—--tasks that users typically had to do in the past.
 MAVRIC does this for difficult shielding problems by running approximate discrete-ordinates calculations, constructing an importance map and biased source for one or more tallies that the user wants to optimize in